crispyzingy/crispyzingy.github.io/README.md

 # crispyzingy.github.io
-This is simple social media site sign up page
+This is a simple social media site sign up page